 Website security seals are ultimately about improving two things – trust and sales.
 And without the first, the second won’t follow.
 Small businesses with little-known brands always have a tough time persuading new customers that they’re a safe place to do business.
 And not only that orders will be honored and delivered as promised, but that the site itself is safe.
 That’s because unsafe sites can be a death-knell for customer trust and confidence, and perhaps even for the business.

 That’s why there has been an explosion of website seals in the last few years.
 Some of the seals are very valuable and important, and a number of studies have found that the use of a trusted security seal on a website can significantly improve business.
+Businesses that offer donation and online fundraising, online stores, or other website-based platforms to generate revenue can greatly benefit from using trust seals.
 But some seals are of such questionable worth even the government has been forced to take action against them.

 There are lots of seals to choose from, which can create lots of confusion, but most seals belong to one of the following categories:

 Privacy – the company behind the website agrees to honor certain principles and promises about how your personal data will be collected, used, and shared.